ccb-hms/computervision/docs/O2_install.md

 # To install pipx in your home directory, run:
 pip install -U --user pipx
 ```
-If the pipx command is unavailable, you'll receive a "command not found" error.
+If the pipx command is unavailable, you will receive a "command not found" error.
 Resolve this by appending the ~/.local/bin directory to your PATH variable in bash_profile with the following commands:
 ```bash
 # Run pipx with --help flag